 You may harvest chives throughout their growing season, ideally when the leaves have grown roughly 15 cm or 6 inches in length.
 Only pick the leaves, because the flowering stalks are likely to be strong.
 Chive is harvested manually and the leaves are picked from its base.
 Never use scissors to cut the leaves, because it causes the leaves to decay at the point where they are cut and result in an unsightly brown edge.
 The blooms of chives should be collected only when they have just opened completely.

 It is best if you use chives fresh.
-While you may freeze the leaves of chives by placing them in ice cubes, dried out leaves of the plant loses its hue as well as essence.
+While you may freeze the leaves of chives by placing them in ice cubes, dried out leaves of the herb loses its hue as well as essence.

 Harvesting garlic chives in the first year of their growth is not recommended, as this will prevent the plants from developing a robust root system.
 You may collect the leaves of garlic chives in the second year when they have grown roughly 15 cm (6 inches) in length.
 It may be noted that the leaves of garlic chives are very delicate and give up their freshness very soon.
 Similar to chives, you may freeze the leaves of garlic chives, but never dry them for storage.